 Exchange is an important part of life in Yap as it is in all cultures.
 Yapese have used intriguing stone money for centuries.
 It is found nowhere else in the world.
 The first stone money quarrying in the Palau Islands may have begun as far back as 125 A.D.
 The sparkling rock is a form of crystalline calcite that is found primarily in the colorful glistening walls of limestone caverns.

 Hundreds of voyages followed the initial trip to Palau.
-Many men attempted the Stone Moneyhazardous passage and more that a few perished in the process.
-The 250 mile canoe journey took about five days one way if the weather was good and required skillful sailing.
-The larger pieces of stone money that are now a familiar fixture in most Yapese villages was an arduous task to make and return to Yap, increasing its value greatly.
+Many men attempted the Stone Money’s hazardous passage and more than a few perished in the process.
+The 250-mile canoe journey took about five days one way if the weather was good and required skillful sailing.
+Transporting the larger pieces of stone money that are now a familiar fixture in most Yapese villages was an arduous task, greatly increasing its value.

 People and Language

 There are four distinct languages indigenous to Yap State – Yapese, Ulithian, Woleian, and Satawalese – and some theorists point to the distinct languages as evidence that the people of Yap and the Outer Islands are descendants of different ancient migrating societies.
 According to this theory, the Yapese people may be descendants of an ancient Indonesian or Philippine culture, and the Outer Island people descendants of a Melanesian or Polynesian culture.

 Until the twentieth century, many Yapese and Outer Islanders decorated their bodies with intricate tattoo patterns.
 Three distinctive types (Yol, Gachow and Salbachag) were used to designate high status, expertise in fighting or simply personal preferences.
 The process of tattooing the legs or full body involved a great deal of pain as soot was burned into the body to make the exquisite designs.